What Is Mass Timber Construction? — hero

 The most common systems include:

-• Glulam (glue-laminated timber) — typically used for beams and columns
+• Glulam, or glue-laminated timber, typically used for beams and columns

-• CLT (cross-laminated timber) — used for floors, walls, and panels
+• CLT, or cross-laminated timber, used for floors, walls, and panels

 These products are manufactured by bonding layers of wood together to create large structural elements with predictable strength and performance.